-Citizens of countries that are politically or economically unstable often wish to emigrate or acquire an alternative citizenship or residency as an insurance policy - in case things at home take a turn for the worse.
-If such individuals have money to invest, then it makes sense to do so in countries that will give them a formal status in return.
+Citizens of countries that are politically or economically unstable often wish to emigrate or take out an alternative residency or citizenship as an insurance policy if things at home take a turn for the worse.
+If these citizens have money to invest then it makes sense to do so in countries that will give them some kind of formal status in return.